Province of New Brunswick

 Annual Festivals in New Brunswick

-Updated on April 02/2008
+Updated on Mar/16

 If you have a festival that isn't listed here or the information is not up to date, let us know about so we can add it to the list or correct the existing info.
-Send your info to: Festival Be sure to include the date, place and website or contact information of the festival.
+Send your info to: Be sure to include the date, place and website or contact information of the festival.

 If you don't have any luck finding the festival your looking for be sure to check out the Official NB Tourism site for Festivals